inkdropapp/docs-old/pages/manual/plugin-word-count.md

 ### Publish Your Package

-Before you publish a plugin it is a good idea to check ahead of time if a plugin with the same name has already been published to the [Inkdrop package registry](https://www.inkdrop.info/plugins).
+Before you publish a plugin it is a good idea to check ahead of time if a plugin with the same name has already been published to the [Inkdrop package registry](https://app.inkdrop.info/plugins).
-You can do that by visiting https://www.inkdrop.info/plugin/wordcount to see if the plugin already exists.
+You can do that by visiting https://app.inkdrop.info/plugins/wordcount to see if the plugin already exists.
 If it does, update your plugin's name to something that is available before proceeding.

 Now let's review what the `ipm publish` command does:

-1. Registers the plugin name on www.inkdrop.info if it is being published for the first time.
+1. Registers the plugin name on app.inkdrop.info if it is being published for the first time.
 2. Updates the `version` field in the `package.json` file and commits it.
 3. Creates a new [Git tag](http://git-scm.com/book/en/Git-Basics-Tagging) for the version being published.
 4. Pushes the tag and current branch up to GitHub.
-5. Updates www.inkdrop.info with the new version being published.
+5. Updates app.inkdrop.info with the new version being published.

 Now run the following commands to publish your package: